amitkolloldey/sji-doctors-booking-backend/README.md

     This will apply the migrations and create the necessary tables in your database.

+### 8. Run Queue work for email queuing

+    To process queued jobs, you need to run the queue worker.
+Use the following Artisan command:

+    php artisan queue:work

 ### 7. Access the API

     Once the server is running, you can access the backend API at http://127.0.0.1:8000.